'Baldur's Gate 3' narrator shares hilariously creative outtakes

 The events of Baldur’s Gate 3 are described by the narrator to emphasise that this is a Dungeons & Dragons game, as the narrator is the Dungeon Master.
 While Larian Studios did alter the fifth edition rulebook so that the game would be both accurate and entertaining to players, this narrator is how a lot of the newcomers to D&D will be introduced to the world of Faerûn.

 Nevertheless, there is a vast volume of writing that makes up Baldur’s Gate 3, and Tyler has had to pronounce tricky fantasy words and names perfectly every time that they’ve cropped up.
-In the spirit of poking a little fun at the game, she posted three “Narrator Outtakes” videos to YouTube where she goes off script for fans to enjoy.
+In the spirit of poking a little fun at the game, she posted three “Narrator Outtakes” videos to YouTube where she goes off script for fans to enjoy (via PCGamesN).

 Some of NME‘s favourite “lines” are: